jordipons/musicnn/README.md

 }

 ```
-If you use it for other purposes, let us know as well! :)
+If you use it for other purposes, let us know!